yingzhang-da/Olist_E-Commerce_Data_Analysis/README.md

 <img src="https://github.com/user-attachments/assets/0ca7e378-64c1-49a7-aee8-ce191370ff90" width="580" />

 The figure shown 97% customer are one time buyer,which generate the R$14,515.12k revenue , the bulk of total revenue (R$15,375.88k).
-This heavy reliance on one time buyers indicates a lack of customer retention. it can be risky for long term growth as acquiring new customers is often more expensive than retaining existing ones.
+This heavy reliance on one time buyers indicates a lack of customer retention. it can be risky for long term growth as acquiring new customers is often more expensive than retaining existing ones.<br/>

 **Q:How loyal are our customers?
-How recently did they make their last purchase?**
+How recently did they make their last purchase?**<br/>

 **6.2 Customer Activity and Value Breakdown**

 <details>